nXFeir/cognixus/README.md

 7. The interface will display the response from the server, including the HTTP status code and response data.
 8. Continue testing the API by exploring different endpoints and actions in the interface.

-Please note that some endpoints may require authentication.
+Please note that all endpoints on above require authentication.
 To authenticate, you need to sign up using Github at the following URL: `http://127.0.0.1:4011/`

 ## Interface Documentation